-Another useful trick to lose weight is to drink plenty of water.
-Doing so can increase your calorie burn rate up to 90 minutes.
-Drink 2-liters of water a day to burn about 96 calories.
+Another helpful trick to lose weight is to drink plenty of water.
+Doing so can increase your calorie burn rate by up to 90 minutes.
+Drink 2 liters of water a day to burn about 96 calories.

 Reduce Refined Carbohydrates

 Cutting back on carbs is also an effective way to reduce the calorie count.
-Consuming a low-carb diet can help you burn two to three times more calories than a low-fat diet.
-There is no need for you to go low-carb; you can choose an alternative way and consume fiber-rich carb sources to achieve multiple health benefits.
+A low-carb diet can help you burn two to three times more calories than a low-fat diet.
+You do not need to go low-carb; you can choose an alternative way and consume fiber-rich carb sources to achieve multiple health benefits.

 Why Calculate Calories at All?